Tuition and Billing Schedule

 Tuition for the Accelerated Master’s Program in Systems Engineering includes instruction, books, software, fees, and meals and lodging while the cohort is on Grounds for classes.
 The student is responsible for his or her transportation to and from Charlottesville and is required to bring a capable laptop computer to class.
 If you choose to arrive on Thursday evening before class weekends, that is at your expense.
 You can stay at the Inn at Darden at the AMP rate, and you can include funds for this purpose in an education loan.

 AMP tuition is billed over two calendar years.
 A $1,000 tuition deposit is required upon your acceptance of our offer of admission to secure your place in the cohort.
 The tuition deposit applies toward your first tuition bill (summer term).
 Tuition is billed in advance in three unequal installments by semester.
 Course registration, billing, certification for G.I.
 Bill benefits, and education loan disbursements are all done on the University’s traditional academic schedule by semesters.
-The program of study includes 33 credit hours: 10 three-credit-hour courses plus a three-credit, year-long seminar series.
-For 2017 – 18, comprehensive tuition for each course is $3,900.
+The program of study includes 33 credit hours: 10 three-credit-hour courses plus three one-credit-hour courses, a year-long seminar series.
+For 2018 – 19, comprehensive tuition for each course is $4,200.
 Students or their sponsoring organizations are billed for 3 courses for the summer term, 3 courses for the fall semester, and 4 courses for the spring semester.
-Three credits for the seminar series are awarded in the spring.
-The seminars are included in the overall costs; they are not billed separately.
-Payments are due upon acceptance with the remaining summer balance due prior to enrollment in May, in August, and in early February of the next calendar year.
+The seminars (one-credit per semester) are included in the overall costs; they are not billed separately.
+Payments are due as follows: a tuition deposit upon acceptance with the remaining summer balance due prior to enrollment in May, in August, and in early February of the next calendar year.

 If you are sponsored and your company will be paying tuition directly to the University, visit the UVA Student Financial Services Third Party and Outside Agency Billing page for information and instructions for setting up third party billing.